-Taglines or restraint lines must be used to control the loads to prevent it from spinning and adversely affecting the stability of the crane.
+Taglines or restraint lines must be used to control the loads to prevent spinning, pendular movement (swinging) or otherwise adversely affecting the stability of the crane.
 The line must be non-conductive, especially around overhead electrical lines.

 Whenever there is a concern for safety, the operator must have the authority to stop and refuse to handle loads until a qualified person has determined that safety has been assured.